lyvinhhung/Udacity-Data-Analyst-Nanodegree/p7 - Design and Analyze A-B Testing /README.md

 The mini-course will be randomly assigned to a Control & Experiment Group.
 The whole courses for Control Group would not change and remained the same while courses for Experiment Group will have this one mini-course (which required them to finish within 14 days)

-__Unit of diversion__ is  cookie, users once enrolled in this new mini-course will be tracked by user-id and this change only impacts what happens after a free trial account is created.
+__Unit of diversion__ is  User-IDs, users once enrolled in this new mini-course will be tracked by user-id and this change only impacts what happens after a free trial account is created.
+The main purpose is we want users to only see this "new offering" one version at a time, and not to confuse user by showing diffrent version option at different time.

 __Invariant metric__ is number of cookies since unit of diversion is cookie, and because users are not exposed to this new course after hitting "Free Trials" screener button.

-__Evaluation metric__ is Retention, if the CI shows practically and statistically significant, will increase the eventual revenue by having more people signing up for the program.
+__Evaluation metric__ is Net Conversion, whether rendering a "new mini-course"  helps increase the ratio of users who make payment over those who decided only to try the program.
+If the CI shows practically and statistically significant, this will prove that this initiative will increase the eventual revenue by having more people signing up for the program.

-If Retention is positive and practically significant at the end of the experiment, we can roll out this new course to whole Nanodegree program and added the mini-course as the official course of Data Analyst nanodegree program.
+If Net Conversion is positive and practically significant at the end of the experiment, we can roll out this new course to whole Nanodegree program and added the mini-course as the official course of Data Analyst nanodegree program.

 ### References:
 - [Introduction to A/B Testing (Udacity)](https://www.udacity.com/course/viewer#!/c-ud120-nd)